BuffaloWill/odle/README.md

 If you want odle to support SECURITY_TOOL_X, we probably do too.
 Here is how you can help:

+- Legally scan some public assets
+- Export the data as XML
+- create an issue
+- Attach the results exported as XML (or a file format we can handle)
-- Legally scan some public assets, export the data as XML, create an issue, and attach the XML file.
-Your issue must include a data sample from the tool or we will close the issue.
+- Your issue must include a data sample from the tool or we will close the issue.
 If you would like to encrypt the data before upload, directions are here (link).
+- Expected conversion results will also really help us (Total Hosts: N, Total Findings: M, etc.)